What is open TMJ surgery?

 You should be able to return to work after a few days, depending on your type of work.

-Open TMJ surgery is an operation to diagnose and treat problems in your temporomandibular joint.
+Open TMJ surgery is an operation to diagnose and treat problems such as locking, pain and being restricted when opening your mouth.

 For more on how this information was prepared, click here.